kyclark/bioinformatics_primer/bash-bam2fa/README.md

 # Bash: Convert BAM to FASTA (bam2fa)

-Building on the `parallel` chapter, here is an example of converting BAM files to FASTA.
+Building on the `parallel` chapter, here is an example of a `bash` program that will convert BAM files to FASTA.
 SAM and BAM are formats for storing sequence alignments and stand for "Sequence Alignment Map" which is plain text and "Binary Alignment Map" which is the same information but stored in a compressed format only readable by machines.

 https://en.wikipedia.org/wiki/SAM_(file_format)